safing/portmaster/windows_kext/release/README.md

 ### Generate the cab file
 - Copy the zip and extract it on a windows machine.
-  * Some version Visual Studio needs to be installed.
+  * Visual Studio 2022 and WDK need to be installed.
 - From VS Command Prompt / PowerShell run:
 ```
 cd kext_release_v.../
 ./build_cab.bat
 ```
+> Script is written for VS `$SDK_Version = "10.0.22621.0"`.
+If different version is used update the script.

 3. Sing the cab file